 Exercises That Help The Elderly Prevent Immobility

-1. Chair squats
+1. Chair Squats

 This exercise enables you to strengthen your knee muscles and to strengthen the joints.

-2. Seated abdominal press
+2. Seated Abdominal Press

 This is another essential exercise as it helps to strengthen your core, which enables you to maintain your stability.
 This exercise is easy to perform.

-You need to start by being in a seated posture with your feet flat on the floor.
+It would be best to start by being in a seated posture with your feet flat on the floor.
 Then place both your hands on your knees with your elbows locked and press your palms into your knees and hold for about 4-5 seconds.

 There are a lot of benefits associated with mobility for the elderly.
 Mobility helps you to maintain your ability to live independently; it also helps to control the pain associated with arthritis and enables you to maintain healthy bones, joints, and muscles.
 This, in return, helps to lower the risk of bone fractures.